-What do you think is Emma’s most admirable quality?
+What do you think is her most admirable quality?

-Is there anything you wish she would have changed or done differently in her story?
+Is there anything you wish Charity would have changed or done differently in her story?

 What do you think she can offer to other children that are experiencing similar situations to what she went through?

-How did you research Emma and the circumstances she found herself in?
+How did you research Charity and the circumstances she found herself in?

-What was the hardest scene to write about her?
+What was the hardest scene to write about Charity?

 Who do you think was her biggest supporter and why?

-What do you think Emma is doing at the present time?
+What do you think Charity is doing as the present time?